jbelluch/myMeterData/HOME_ASSISTANT.md

    - Click "Save"

 2. **Configure**:
-   - The sensor uses `state_class: total_increasing` for proper Energy dashboard integration
+   - The integration imports hourly usage data as statistics for the Energy dashboard
+   - Historical data is imported once per day when utility data updates
-   - Water usage will now appear in your Energy dashboard
+   - Water usage will now appear in your Energy dashboard with hourly granularity

 ## Usage Examples